 A growing number of postal administrations offer personalized stamp services.
 A few, such as Thailand and the United Nations, produce their own designed personalized stamp sheets as part of their regular release schedules.

-Personalized stamps are offered by nearly 60 different postal administrations, including:
+Personalized stamps are offered by a number of different postal administrations, including: